PoKE: A Prompt-based Knowledge Eliciting Approach for Event Argument Extraction: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item As far as we know, it is the first attempt to explore the effectiveness of eliciting knowledge from PLMs for event extraction, where the prompt design is not straightforward due to the complicated types and arguments. \item We develop various joint prompt strategies, which can capture the interactions among different triggers, intra and inter-event arguments, without any redundant modules. \item Extensive experiments on the most widely used ACE-2005 event extraction dataset demonstrate the superiority of our approach under both fully supervised and few-shot learning scenarios. \end{itemize}
+The contributions can be summarized as follows:(1) We develop various prompt strategies, which can well capture the interactions in intra and inter events for boosting EAE.
+(2) We explore the effectiveness of integrating prompt-based learning with sequence tagging, which yields better performance with low training cost, especially when there are more than one argument mentions.
+(3) Extensive experiments on the most widely used benchmark dataset demonstrate the superiority of our approach under both fully supervised and few-shot learning scenarios.